Probability measure annihilating all finite-dimensional subspaces: Abstract

 \section{Abstract}

-It is presumably a folklore result that any infinite-dimensional Banach space admits a probability measure annihilating all finite-dimensional subspaces, as the pushforward measure of an infinite product of Rademacher-type probability measures by a well-chosen random element depending on a linearly independent sequence shows.
-It also seems to be a generic property of probability measures which are not supported on a finite-dimensional subspace, even when the conditions of the existence of Gaussian measures on the Banach space are not met.
-In this short article, we provide an original method for constructing such probability measures in all generality using only an atomless probability measure on an interval of $\mathbb{R}$ instead of infinite-product measures.
-Anecdotally, prime numbers and one of their distribution laws are used.
+We propose in this short note a prime numbers-based method for constructing probability measures on infinite-dimensional Banach spaces annihilating all finite-dimensional subspaces, supplementing the methods of construction of Gaussian measures and infinite-product-type probability measures.
+This new method confirms that probability measures with this property are generic amongst probability measures that are not supported on finite-dimensional subspaces.
 In the process, we show the existence of an uncountable measurable family of independent vectors having the cardinality of the continuum in any infinite-dimensional Banach space.

 \keywords{2020 \emph{Mathematics Subject Classification.} 46B09; 28A05; 03E10; 15A03; 11N05; 13A05} \keywords{\emph{Key words and phrases.} Banach space; probability measure; cardinality of the continuum; linear independence; prime number theorem; unique factorization property}